TomasMikula/libretto/README.md

   requires escaping to a different paradigm, one which is more low-level and imperative.

-  We are talking about that case when you needed a slight variation on a stream operator and ended up "manually" shoveling messages between queues, mutable references and promises.
+  We are talking about that case when you needed a slight variation on a stream operator and ended up "manually" shoveling messages between queues, mutable references and/or promises.

 - **Inability to express protocols of interaction in types.**